 In this world, nothing is free - especially being convicted of a crime.
 On the contrary, people who get in trouble with the law often end up paying financial costs for years because the fines and legal fees involved in criminal cases are so expensive.
 In Illinois, being convicted of a drunk driving charge can be one of the most costly criminal convictions.
+Speak to a DUI attorney in Illinois at Chicago DUI Defense today for a free consultation.

 Fines Associated With a DUI Conviction